dhruv06/OnlineJudge/README.md

 Code is compiled using shell script and response is send back to client-side.
 Response can be output or error.

+->Simulation and Results :-
+ To view simulation screenshot visit README.pdf file on this repository.

 -> Technology road-map for an application

 • Technology for cloud platform setup